 Another important aspect of articulating a question is establishing and clarifying its potential significance for the field of clinical psychology.
 Developing a research question involves, first and foremost, establishing how the research question is of concern to the field of clinical psychology.
 A further issue is determining where the question fits within the general field of clinical psychology (e.g., personality theory, psychotherapeutic practice, testing, research, or some subsidiary field within these).
-Finally, the research aspires to fill.
+Finally, the researcher should determine which scientific, theoretical, or clinical gap that the research aspires to fill.